opengeospatial/OGC-Web-API-Guidelines/README.md

 ### Principle #13 – Support Metadata

 This part of the API helps the developer to understand how to use data or processing resources.
-Two approaches exist how to achieve this:

-(1) Start the URL path with 'metadata' to indicate that subsequent path identifies a resource for which the metadata is returned.

-    .../metadata/collections/highways/items/A8

-(2) End the URL path with 'metadata' to indicate that the metadata is an integral part of the resource that can be fetched sepreately.

-    .../collections/highways/items/A8/metadata
+One should provide meta-data for an API.
+Metadata should be associated with the resource it describes.

+For example, one can associate metadata with a given resources though an association.
+Most notable, the service-meta and data-meta association types

 Regardless of the approach taken, use it consistently.

-You may use of the ‘?’ operator to send selection criteria (see Principle #6).

 ### Principle #14 – Consider your Security needs